benrad05/student_data_visualization/README.md

   - Scatter Plot
   #Should use geom_jitter because if y dependent variable is discrete not a proper scatter plot

-5.
--Prop table

-Does higher study time leader to a higher grade
+5. Does higher study time lead to a higher grade?
-#Ex prop table
+  - Prop table
-#or summary x